git-token/documentation/evaluating_projects_with_gittoken.md

 If we agree with Elon’s description above we agree that every company starts with a team and an idea or goal, but they don’t always (or often) start with a product.
 Of course, as any bad motivational poster will tell you, building a product is 1% inspiration and 99% perspiration.
 And as anyone who’s managed a project before knows, there’s a long road between starting a project and actually building out its core features.
 As might be expected that road starts with planning out what those core features are, breaking them down into manageable milestones, prioritizing, and planning resources accordingly.

 Naturally then, the first step in evaluating a product is to ask the question: does the team have a product?
 If they do, great, you can evaluate the product on its merits.
 If they don’t, the question really comes back to whether or not the team has a clearly defined vision and the ability to execute on that vision.
-In the ICO world determining this is still done in a relatively information fashion, through reading whitepapers and talking with founders.
+In the ICO world determining this is still done in a relatively information fashion, through reading whitepapers, talking with founders, and looking at the project's existing GitHub repository.

 ### Market

 >In a great market — a market with lots of real potential customers — the market pulls product out of the startup.
 ~Marc Andreesen

 While every company has to have a team, and is at working on building or selling something that at least vaguely resembles a product or service, not every company has to have a market.
-In fact, plenty of companies throughout history haven’t had any market at all Those companies don’t exist anymore.
+In fact, plenty of companies throughout history haven’t had any market at all.
+Those companies don’t exist anymore.

 The fundamental importance of market in the discussion of product-market fit has led some like Andy Rachleff, formerly of Benchmark Capital, to the conclusion that market is actually the most important thing to look for in a startup.
-‘Rachleff’s Law’ (like many VCs Andy was known for his humility) as he calls it is as follows:
+‘Rachleff’s Law’ as he calls it (like many VCs Andy was known for his humility) is as follows:

 - When a great team meets a lousy market, market wins.
 - When a lousy team meets a great market, market wins.
 - When a great team meets a great market, something special happens.

-In Marc Andreesen's terms above, markets can drive even a mediocre team to make great products - products that meet the customer's needs.
-Incidentally, this is why investors like to talk about funnels.
-How big is the market?
-How will you acquire users?
-What will keep those users coming back?
-Did my assistant make that reservation for Dorsia like I asked him to?

 ### Crypto-Specific Considerations

-While there is a lot of similarity between contributing to early stage projects and contributing to token-based projects, there are still some key differences.
-The most glaring of these differences is the introduction of tokens.
-The presence of tokens introduces a few different questions.
+There are also a few other metrics that have to be considered in light of the fact that blockchain investments are often investments in tokens that power protocols and applications.
+Some of these questions are as follows:

 **1) What does the token do?**